-A few key tasks are required to maintain the Service Appliance (the table below).
+A few key tasks are required to maintain the Service Appliance (see Service Appliance Maintenance Tasks).

 Table 48: Service Appliance Maintenance Tasks

 Task Description Backup Performs regular automatic backups of your Service Appliance to protect conference data, generated recordings, and uploaded user content Restore Restore your Service Appliance based on a saved backup of both the Service Appliance and the HQ database.
 Coordinates the restore of the Service Appliance with the restore of the HQ database.
 Disk Management Watches disk utilization to avoid running out of disk space.